-Precision livestock farming (PLF) is a sub-set of precision agriculture (see previous chapter).
+Precision livestock farming (PLF) is a sub-set of precision agriculture (see previous page).

 At the close of the last century, livestock farming worked with average values per group, largely because of the size of operations.
 With the aid of technology like software and electronic identification (EID), Precision Livestock Farming (PLF) returns to recognising the individual animal.